Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Games with Imperfect Information

 The classical RAVE approach (see Section~\ref{sec:tree_policy}) has been extended by \cite{kao2013incentive}.
 They introduce the RIDE method (Rapid Incentive Difference Evaluation) where the default MCTS policy is updated by using differences (\ref{eq:ride}) between action values for the same state $s$.

 The RAVE and RIDE approaches differ in their sampling strategy.
 RAVE applies an independent sampling strategy, whereas RIDE applies a pairwise sampling strategy.

 The playout policy can be updated by moves, but also based on features of the moves.
-In solution presented by \cite{cazenave2016playout}, the tree is developed exactly as UCT does.
-However, the playouts have weights for each possible move and choose randomly between possible moves proportionally to the exponential of the weight.
+In the solution presented by \cite{cazenave2016playout}, the tree is developed exactly as UCT does.
+However, the playouts have weights for each possible move and choose randomly, proportionally to the exponential of the weight.

 Heuristics can be added at the tree development phase or at the playouts phase.
 Naturally, it is also possible to combine these two approaches~\citep{trutman2015creating}.
 The authors propose three schemes (playout heuristics, tree heuristics, combined heuristics) in the General Game Playing framework.
 They have been compared with MAST (Move-Average Sampling Technique)~\citep{finnsson2008simulation}, which is used to bias random playouts, and the RAVE technique for trees.
 None of the proposed heuristics is universally better than the others and their performance depends on a particular type of game.